RAID: Redundant Array of Independent Disks

 Swapping drives, partitioning, re-striping and rebuilding a degraded or failed RAID array will result in permanent data loss.

-Because of so much valuable data is stored on a RAID, when a RAID goes bad, you will want to increase your chances of a complete recovery.
+Because of so much valuable data is stored on a RAID, when a RAID fails, goes offline or suffers multiple hard drive failures, you will want to increase your chances of a complete recovery.
 The smartest thing you can do is stop any attempts at repair or recovery yourself, unless you first create sector-by-sector clones or images of each drive in the array, especially if multiple RAID disks have failed or your RAID is offline.
-The best thing you could do is call a professional data recovery company who specializes in recovering RAIDs.
+You need to get a professional RAID data recovery company who specializes in recovering RAID data.
 You should feel free to ask them any questions you have, then you can decide if you want to have them recover your data or if you want to try some procedures yourself.

 Types of Raid failures we retrieve data from: